GSS-Cogs/family-covid-19/datasets/MMO-Ad-hoc-statistical-release-UK-Sea-Fisheries-Statistics/spec.md

 			15-24m
 			o24m
 		F, J Change has latest Year in Period column
+		Any values of .. to be replaced with 0 and "Figure less than 1" put in Marker column

+#### Measures and Units
 		Add Measure Type column with values GBP Thousands, Weight and Annual Percentage Change Add Unit column with values GBP, Tonnes, Percent
-		Any values of .. to be replaced with 0 and "Figure less than 1" put in Marker column

 ##### Footnotes

 		Please note this release contains provisional data and therefore may not provide a complete picture of recent fishing activity.
-		A high volume landing of mackerel by an English vessel has missing data.
-Therefore, to give a more realistic estimate, the value for this landing has been imputed based on March 2019 mackerel prices

 #### DM Notes